 - Depression and anxiety – though the connection isn’t fully understood it does seem that regulating your hormones helps women with PCOS deal with their depression and anxiety symptoms.

 I’ve been there, I too once used birth control to fix my problems and found they weren’t fixed at all.
-If you’d like a support group, feel free to join the private S’moo Babe facebook group where women are working through their hormones and finding natural ways to regulate their PCOS.
+If you’d like a support group, feel free to join the S’moo Community App, (a social media for women) where women are working through their hormones and finding natural ways to regulate their PCOS.

 This content is strictly the opinion of S’moo and is for informational and educational purposes only.
 It is not intended to provide medical advice or to take the place of medical advice or treatment from a personal physician.
 All readers/viewers of this content are advised to consult their doctors or qualified health professionals regarding specific health questions.
 Neither S’moo nor the publisher of this content takes responsibility for possible health consequences of any person or persons reading or following the information in this educational content.
 All viewers of this content, especially those taking prescription or over-the-counter medications, should consult their physicians before beginning any nutrition, supplement or lifestyle program.